 With attention to the complete health and wellbeing of our residents, the services we offer combine specialist care with quality of life.
 Beyond our standard care offerings, further services accommodate specific needs of residents.

 Dedicated specialists like physiotherapists, podiatrists and optometrists are available upon request and make frequent visits.
 For personal styling needs, a hairdresser is available on a weekly basis by appointment.
 Church organisations also make occasional visits to suit resident’s spiritual requirements.

 A dedicated catering department cooks everything fresh, ready to serve, in-house.
 Residents give feedback regularly, with menus rotated seasonally.
 Menu options are offered in accordance with what residents want and are supported by dieticians.
 Fresh food arrives throughout the week and is provided locally through the Oscar Hospitality Program.

 Regular meetings are held by residents to help determine what programs and social activities are offered.
 Bus trips to surrounding countryside and other places of interest happen a couple times a month.
 Regular visits with a Registered Music Therapist are also organised for the enjoyment of our residents.

 Entering aged care can present a significant lifestyle change for some people and may seem complicated.
-So before becoming an Eliza Purton Home resident, it is important you and your loved ones make the best decisions regarding your aged care.
-For prospective residents, we’ve detailed the key steps involved here.
+So before becoming a Coates resident, it is important you and your loved ones make the best decisions regarding your aged care.

 Basic Daily Fee